lmBored/Awesome-JBI010/README.md

 A logic error occurs when a program doesn’t perform as intended due to a flaw in the program’s logic or algorithm.
 The syntax of the code is correct, but the result is not what you expected.

+In short, logic error occurs when the program does what we wrote, but it does not match the specification or the expected result.

 For example, if you wrote a program to calculate the sum of two numbers but instead it subtracts them, that would be a logic error: